joynatalie/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display content list of current directory
+Working directory to home directory